AAM77/url_substring_matcher_cli/README.md

 #### Running the Command Line Interface (CLI):
 If you want to interact with the CLI, there are a few things you should set up before using it.

-*NOTE: If you do not plan on using files for your keywords and URLs, you can skip steps (1) and (2).*
+*NOTE: If you do not plan on using files for your keywords and URLs (i.e. you want to enter the keywords and URLs via the command line), you can skip steps (1) and (2).*
 <br>
 <br>

 1. If you plan to use a file for your keywords, you need to add the keywords to the keywords.txt file.
-   - From the project's root directory, navigate to 'substring_matcher/data'.
+   - From the project's root directory, navigate to the 'data' directory.
    - Open the 'keywords.txt' file and add your keywords there.
 Each keywords should be on a new line.
    - OR, if you want to use a text file you already have:
-     1. Delete or rename the existing keywords.txt.
+     1. Delete or rename the existing 'keywords.txt' inside of the 'ROCKERBOX_CHALLENGE/substring_matcher/data' directory
+     2. Now, go to your file that contains the keywords you want to use.
-     2. Convert your file to a .txt (text file).
+     3. Convert your file to a text file (has a .txt extension), if it is not one already.
-     3. Rename it to keywords.txt.
+     4. Rename it to 'keywords.txt'.
-     4. Move it to the 'substring_matcher/data' directory.
+     5. Move it to the 'ROCKERBOX_CHALLENGE/substring_matcher/data' directory.
+     6. Make sure that all of the keywords (substrings) are on separate lines without single or double quotes around them.

 2. If you plan to use a file for your URLs, you need to add the URLs to the keywords.txt file.
-   - From the project's root directory, navigate to 'substring_matcher/data'.
+   - From the project's root directory, navigate to the 'data' directory.
    - Open the 'urls.txt' file and add your URLs there.
 Each URL should be on a new line.
    - OR, if you want to use a text file you already have:
-     1. Delete or rename the existing 'urls.txt.'
+     1. Delete or rename the existing 'urls.txt' inside of the 'ROCKERBOX_CHALLENGE/substring_matcher/data' directory
+     2. Now, go to your file that contains the URLs you want to use.
-     2. Convert your file to a .txt (text file).
+     3. Convert your file to a text file (has a .txt extension), if it is not one already.
-     3. Rename it to 'urls.txt.'
+     4. Rename it to 'urls.txt.'
-     4. Move it to the 'substring_matcher/data' directory.
+     5. Move it to the 'ROCKERBOX_CHALLENGE/substring_matcher/data' directory.
+     6. Make sure that all of the URLs are on separate lines without single or double quotes around them.

 3. Using the command line, make sure you are in the project's root directory.
 4. Type `python3 substring_matcher_cli.py` and press the 'Enter' or 'Return' key.